-- Come to the Friday gathering.
+- Come to the Friday gathering at the High Horse in Amherst at 6pm.
 This is a chance for you to get to know some of the people who will be working on the projects over the weekend.
-Casual discussions about the challenges will get things jump started and ready to go when hacking officially starts on Saturday morning.
+Casual discussions about the challenges will get things lubricated and ready to go when hacking officially starts on Saturday morning.

 - Read the code of conduct and remember to be considerate, welcoming, respectful, and collaborative, to consult others when you disagree, and to ask for help when you need it.

 - Make sure you have the tools you may want for the projects you’re interested in working on.
 Download, install, configure and be ready.
 Our resources page has some ideas of tools that may be useful.

 - Can you gather any data that might be needed beforehand?

 - We are using GitHub as the open source repository for the challenges.
 If you don’t already have one, create a free account and then submit a ticket to be added to the our github organization.
 Our resources page has some information about getting started with git.